 A coherent emotion is one which is representative of or promotes greater functionality.
 There is no doubt that fear, guilt and shame all have constructive uses; helping us to avoid danger, and to maintain social norms, but if we experience too much of those it can be debilitating, especially if we no longer experience coherent anger and love.
-Tyrants control their subjects by using those very emotions.
+Tyrants control their subjects by using those very emotions, which is a good enough reason it itself not to focus on them.
 Coherent experience of the four primary emotions is the foundation of emotional fitness and good functionality so we focus on them only.

 The main event

 We have extracted out four emotions above others as being more coherent and more functional.
 Of these, anger and Love are the most coherent in terms of physiological characteristics: Anger is accompanied by secretion of adrenaline and love is accompanied by a set hormones including estrogen, progesterone, testosterone and oxytocin.
 Love and anger responses have been shown in clinical tests to be antithetical, meaning that one of them can only be present while the other is absent.
 You can only feel anger while love is absent and vice versa.
 This coincides with the Sympathetic and Parasympathetic nervous systems that we discussed in a previous presentation, in which one system works in the absence of the other; anger involves Sympathetic arousal and love involves Parasympathetic arousal.

 Happiness and sadness do not have distinct physiological characteristics, but their widely accepted recognition as discernible primary emotions leads easily to the conclusion that these two should be on the list.
 Both have distinct facial expressions and can be communicated coherently.

 It must be noted that a person who experiences emotions coherently may not necessarily use them in a socially constructive manner.
 Just because someone is emotionally fit does not make them a morally good person; it just helps make them more functional.